|

 In practice,

-most people with cats in the early stages of CKD will have to use treatments for nausea and vomiting
+most people with cats in the early stages of CKD will have to use treatments for

 for phosphorus control.
 Later on, they may also need to use subcutaneous fluids